Reference 11 — Vertex roles and aggregation¶

 read→ most recentwrite.subscribe→ every futurewrite.State size: one TLV (typically a few bytes to a few KiB).

-Used for: configuration values, sensor readings, the “shared variable” pattern from 06-user-data-packing.md §the shared variable.
+Used for: configuration values, sensor readings, the shared-variable pattern of 06-user-data-packing.md §shared-variable pattern.

 2. Stream (append-only, no replacement)¶